FREQUENTLY ASKED QUESTIONS

 -

 We provide everything needed including the dragon boats, life vests, paddles, and coaches.
 Please wear clothes that you can get wet.
 No heavy clothes (e.g. jeans) or shoes (e.g. boots).
+It is encouraged to wear footwear, our boat ramp is steep and often slippery.

 -